medusajs/medusa/docs/content/deployments/server/deploying-on-qovery.md

 ---

-## Run Commands on Your Server
+## Run Commands on the Backend

-To run commands on your backend, run the following command:
+To run commands on the backend, run the following command:

 ```bash
 qovery shell